 “First, we thought there was a real void in one thing for women — people had come up with a great way to sell women’s fashion online, but beauty hadn’t been really cracked, in our opinion.”

-“And the reason was because it’s extra challenging to develop an online business for beauty, because it has a touch, try and feel element to it.
+“And the reason was that it’s extra challenging to develop an online business for beauty, because it has a touch, try and feel element to it.
 So that, coupled with the fact that Hayley had a best friend [Mollie Chen] who was a beauty editor, really inspired the idea because [Hayley]’s a very passive beauty consumer, but she always had the best products, and I always noticed it.
 I would ask, “Why do you have the newly launched Benefit mascara?”
 And she would say, “Oh Mollie gave it to me.”
 All the time! – Mashable – Beauty Delivered: How Birchbox Is Disrupting the Cosmetics Industry

 “As consumers, we read magazines or blogs and we get excited about a product, but then there are so many hurdles in the way of actually going to find the product.”